How to Use the Paris Metro

 Paris Pass| ©AntisocialClub

-If you are staying in Paris for a long time (4 days or more) and plan to use the metro frequently, one of the transport passes is probably the best option for you.
+If you are staying in Paris for a long time (4 days or more) and plan to use the metro frequently, one of the transport passes is probably a good option for you.
 Please note that this transport is no longer included in the Paris Pass tourist card, although it is still a good option for sightseeing.

 These passes allow you to use all types of public transport in Île-de-France (metro, RER, buses, trams and trains) in the zones of your choice.
 The most common options are:

-• Paris Visite: purchased separately, it allows unlimited travel for 1, 2, 3 or 5 consecutive days.
-Available for zones 1-3 or 1-5.
-Includes some discounts on attractions and activities.
+• Paris Visite: purchased separately, this pass allows unlimited travel for 1, 2, 3 or 5 consecutive days.
+From 2025, it will cover all zones 1-5 (the whole of Île-de-France), including airports, Disneyland Paris and Versailles, and includes some discounts on attractions and activities.

-• Navigo Découverte pass: this pass offers unlimited travel for the whole week (Monday to Sunday) or the whole month, in the zones you choose, with the weekly pass for zones 1-5 being the most common.
+• Navigo Découverte Pass: this pass offers unlimited travel for the whole week (Monday to Sunday) or the whole month, in the zones of your choice, with the weekly pass for zones 1-5 being the most common.
 It is a rechargeable card that requires a passport-size photo and an initial payment for the physical card.

 Purchase your Paris Pass